 Old-Fashioned Chivalrous Romance Checklist – As Defined By Us:

-Every love story does not have to include every one of these elements, but they should include some of these checkpoints.
+Every love story does not have to include every one of these elements, but it should consist of some of these checkpoints.

 - Focus on soul connection rather than shallow attraction.

 - Love over lust.
 However, there can still be attraction and passion, but not without love.

 - Focus on emotional growth rather than sex.
 Not that sex is absent – just that when it’s used, it’s necessary to the story and is (typically) off-screen, implied, happening after the story or scene has ended, or not graphically depicted.

 - A meeting of the minds.

-- The romantic duo are often kindred spirits
+- The romantic duo is often kindred spirits.

 - May include two characters so alike in spirit they become one and can sometimes feel each other (especially when in danger) from across great distances.